Is Zinc Oxide Good for Skin? 2025 Skincare Essential Revealed

 Reef-Safe Sunscreen Option

-It is considered reef-safe, meaning it doesn’t harm coral reefs or marine life, unlike oxybenzone and octinoxate found in many chemical sunscreens.
+It is regarded as reef-safe, i.e. it does not damage coral reefs or sea life compared to oxybenzone and octinoxate used in most chemical sunscreens.

 Biodegradability and Eco-Friendliness

-It’s a natural mineral and breaks down easily in the environment, making it a more sustainable skincare choice.
+It is a natural mineral and decomposes readily in nature, thus a more environmentally friendly, sustainable skincare ingredient.

 How to Use Zinc Oxide in Your Routine